-The budget also includes an increase in council tax of 4.99% in 2019/20, which will generate £5.3m to help meet the budget gap.
-This includes a 2.99% council tax increase and a further 2% increase through the government’s social care “precept” which contributes towards the pressures for adults, health & wellbeing.
-The overall increase equates to an additional 82p per week for Band A and £1.23 per week for Band D.
+The budget also includes an increase in council tax of 1.99% and a further 2% increase through the government’s social care precept.
+The adult social care precept generates £2.2 million which contributes towards the pressures for adults, health and wellbeing.
+The overall increase equates to an additional 69p per week for Band A properties and £1.04 per week for Band D properties.

-Doncaster will still have one of the lowest council taxes in councils of our size in the country (7th lowest in 2018/19) and the lowest in South Yorkshire.
+Doncaster will still have one of the lowest council tax rates in the country (11th lowest in 2019/20) and the lowest in South Yorkshire.

-Despite the difficult budget situation, the Mayor has made it clear that the council must remain focused on Doncaster’s ambitions with £330 million capital spend planned over the next four years.
-Residents across Doncaster will benefit from investment in projects to further improve education, housing, infrastructure, retail, leisure and culture, as well as attracting investors and visitors to the borough.
-All of these will contribute to growing Doncaster’s economy and improving people’s ability to access opportunities.
+Despite the challenging budget situation, the Mayor has made it clear that the council must remain focused on Doncaster’s ambitions, with over £300 million capital spend planned over the next four years.

-The Mayor’s draft proposals will be considered by the Overview and Scrutiny Management Committee on the 7 February and then Cabinet on 12 February before they are discussed at Full Council on March 4 2019.
-The proposals can be viewed at www.doncaster.gov.uk/budget
+The Mayor’s draft proposals will be considered by the council’s Overview and Scrutiny Management Committee on 6 February and Cabinet on 11 February before they are discussed at Full Council on March 5 2020.

 - Category: Council & democracy